 "Reputational and cybersecurity concerns are among the foremost global trends, with regulatory scrutiny on the accounting profession remaining steady."

 Rona E. Davis, Senior Vice President and Executive Director, Aon

 As the digital revolution continues, accounting firms are leveraging the promise of artificial intelligence, while being mindful of the risks inherent to data privacy.
 Talent acquisition and training are being shaped by the needs of tomorrow, while firms also ensure that culture and professional conduct remain consistent with regulatory expectations.
 Engaging with industry-specialist advisory and brokerage support can help firms develop a robust strategy to manage these changing risks.

-If you would like to discuss any of the issues raised in this article, please contact Rona E. Davis .
+To discuss any of the topics raised in this article, please contact Rona E. Davis.